microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ![](<media/41.jpg>)

-### 3. Test the CI Trigger in Visual Studio Online
+### 3. Test the CI Trigger in Visual Studio Team Services

 We will now test the Continuous Integration build (CI) build we created on Task 2 by changing code in the Parts Unlimited project with Visual Studio Online.